-The $\[\le 969 \]$ thousand increase in financial assets in 2017 relates mainly to the holdback on the financing in the first half of 2017 of the 2016 research tax credit (CIR) in the amount of $\[\le 939 \]$ thousand.
+The €924 thousand increase in financial assets in 2018 relates mainly to the holdback on the financing of the 2017 research tax credit (CIR) in the amount of €810 thousand and the 2018 CICE in the amount of €17 thousand.

-Of the $\[\in \]$ 1,085 thousand decrease in financial assets, $\[\in \]$ 895 thousand relate to the repayment, in 2017, of the financing guarantees for the 2013 research tax credit and the tax credit for competitiveness and employment.
+The \notin 938 thousand decrease in financial assets mainly relates to the repayment, in 2018, of the holdback guarantees for the 2014 research tax credit and the tax credit for competitiveness and employment.